-Some of the expenses and revenues of various subsidiaries of the Corporation are denominated in U.S. dollars.
+Some of the expenses and revenues of the Corporation and various subsidiaries and Investment Products of the Corporation are denominated in U.S. dollars.
 As a result, the Corporation is subject to foreign exchange risks relating to the relative value of the U.S. dollar as compared to the Canadian dollar.
+A decline in the U.S.

-A decline in the U.S. dollar would result in a decrease in the real value of the Corporation's revenues and adversely impact financial performance.
+dollar would result in a decrease in the real value of the Corporation's revenues and adversely impact financial performance.